barracudanetworks/ArchiveStream-php/README.md

  * Only the Zip64 (version 4.5 of the Zip specification) format is supported.
  * Files cannot be resumed if a download fails before finishing.

-### Other

-You can also add comments, modify file timestamps, and customize (or disable) the HTTP headers.
-See the class file for details.

 ## Contributors
 - Paul Duncan - Original author
 - Daniel Bergey